 Rescue situations, and their recommended courses of action, vary dramatically depending on the species concerned.
 Other critical factors are also involved, such as age, behaviour, location and apparent health.
 Please don't try to help an animal on your own.

-Our team includes a board certified aquatic animal staff veterinarian, veterinary fellow (as well as several consulting veterinarians), registered veterinary technologists, animal care and rehabilitation specialists and many dedicated volunteers.
+Our team includes a board certified aquatic animal staff veterinarian, veterinary fellows (as well as several consulting veterinarians), registered veterinary technologists, animal care and rehabilitation specialists and many dedicated volunteers.
 All members of the team are highly trained to provide qualified and experienced veterinary care to our patients.

 Ongoing contributions made by our valued partners are essential to the success of the Marine Mammal Rescue Centre.

-All of our rescues are collaborative efforts between Marine Mammal Rescue and Fisheries and Oceans Canada (DFO) All rescues, rehabilitation and releases are authorized and monitored by DFO.
+All of our rescues are collaborative efforts between Marine Mammal Rescue and Fisheries and Oceans Canada (DFO).
+All rescues, rehabilitation and releases are authorized and monitored by DFO.